 8.2.30.2 CIoT small data container

-This IE shall be included if the UE needs to send uplink small user data or uplink SMS that is not more than 254 bytes, and there is no other optional IE to be sent.
+This IE shall be included if the UE needs to send uplink CIoT user data that is not more than 254 bytes or SMS or location services message, and there is no other optional IE to be sent.

 NOTE: When the UE determines to use the CIoT small data container IE to send uplink data in this message, there is no other optional IEs in this message.